Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  ```

- - The next function called promptCallbackSearch.
-This function retrieve and display Crops, Cultivars & Description.
+ - The next function is called promptCallbackSearch.
+This function retrieves and displays Crops, Cultivars & Description.

- + It is getting two values mlfruitandnutcrop & mlfruitandnut_title.
+ + It is getting two values: mlfruitandnutcrop & mlfruitandnut_title.

   ```bash